wp-plugins/scrapeazon/readme.txt

 Amazon's API requires an AWS Access Key ID and an AWS Secret Key in order to correctly process requests and download information about item lookups.
 You cannot obtain this information unless you sign up for an account.

+= Can I use a user-specific (IAM) access key id and secret key with this plugin? =

+No. As of this writing, Amazon's Product Advertising API does not support the use of IAM credentials.
+Therefore, you must use your root Access Key ID and Secret Key in order to successfully obtain product reviews.
+If you have already created root credentials and are no longer able to access your Secret Key, you might need to generate a new root key in the Amazon AWS Security Console.

 = Can I retrieve reviews from sites other than Amazon by using this plugin? =

 No. This plugin currently only accesses reviews for products that are available through the Amazon.com Product Advertising API.